owasp-amass/amass/doc/tutorial.md

 -   Use Amass intel to look for ASN IDs periodically, then use the ASN IDs to perform parent domain discovery, and finally use the identified parent domains with Amass enum running active searches in order to identify new externally exposed subdomains and assets;
 -   Use Amass enum with passive searches to retrieve new subdomains from Amass' data sources in order to create a list of the organisation's assets by providing the initial parent domains.
 These could be fed into vulnerability scanning tools (which will also perform DNS resolution) or could be added in scope for your organisation's security engagements.

-If you are planning on automating Amass discovery exercises, I highly recommend you invest time into configuring the "config.ini" file.
+If you are planning on automating Amass discovery exercises, we highly recommend you invest time into configuring the "config.ini" file.
 For instance, you could have one amass "config.ini" file for quick passive subdomain discovery exercises that occur every few hours if you are searching a large network/organisation, and one for deeper and more specific scanning.
-In the example below, I provide an example script written in GNU Bash showing how you could automate Amass:
+In the example below, we provide an example script written in GNU Bash showing how you could automate Amass:

 ```bash
 1. APP_TOKEN="$1"